Criticism of Facebook: Facilitation of housing discrimination

 However, in November 2017, ProPublica found that automated enforcement of these new policies was inconsistent.
 They were also able to successfully create housing ads that excluded users based on interests and other factors that effectively imply associations with protected classes, including interests in wheelchair ramps, the Spanish-language television network Telemundo, and New York City ZIP codes with majority minority populations.
 In response to the report, Facebook temporarily removed the ability to target any ad with exclusions based on multicultural affinities.

 In April 2018, Facebook permanently removed the ability to create exclusions based on multicultural affinities.
 In July 2018, Facebook signed a legally binding agreement with the State of Washington to take further steps within 90 days to prevent the use of its advertising platform for housing discrimination against protected classes.
 The following month, Facebook announced that it would remove at least 5,000 categories from its exclusion system to prevent "misuse", including those relating to races and religions.
 On March 19, 2019, Facebook settled a lawsuit over the matter with the National Fair Housing Alliance, agreeing to create a separate portal for HEC advertising with limited targeting options by September 2019, and to provide a public archive of all HEC advertising.

 On March 28, 2019, the U.S. Department of Housing and Urban Development (HUD) filed a lawsuit against Facebook, having filed a formal complaint against the company on August 13, 2018.
 The HUD also took issue with Facebook's tendency to deliver ads based on users having "particular characteristics [that are] most likely to engage with the ad".

 Fake accounts

 In August 2012, Facebook revealed that more than 83 million Facebook accounts (8.7% of total users) are fake accounts.
 These fake profiles consist of duplicate profiles, accounts for spamming purposes and personal profiles for business, organization or non-human entities such as pets.
 As a result of this revelation, the share price of Facebook dropped below $20.
-Furthermore, there is much effort to detect fake profiles using automated means, in one such work, machine learning techniques are used to detect fake users.
+As of 2026, Facebook faces significant criticism for its increasingly aggressive automated enforcement systems.
+While designed to neutralize millions of fake accounts daily, these AI-driven "purification phases" frequently result in false positives that penalize legitimate, long-standing users.
+In early 2026, over 50,000 users signed a petition calling for Meta to be held accountable for wrongly disabling accounts.
+Users reported being accused of serious violations (e.g., child exploitation) despite having no such content, leading to permanent loss of personal and business profiles.

 Facebook initially refused to remove a "business" page devoted to a woman's anus, created without her knowledge while she was underage, due to other Facebook users having expressed interest in the topic.
 After BuzzFeed published a story about it, the page was finally removed.
 The page listed her family's former home address as that of the "business".